 In the early 80s, shortly after leaving school, Satoshi launched a self-published magazine called Game Freak.
 In this magazine, he’d publish all sorts of reviews and tips to help gamers beat games in different ways.
 The Game Freak magazine is how Satoshi would eventually come to team up with Ken Sugimori.

-It soon grew in popularity and they invested in a printing machine which helped them sell 10,000 copies in their most popular issue on the Zabius game.
+Ken came across the magazine at a stall and was instantly impressed.
+He soon joined Game Freak as the lead illustrator with Satoshi being the editor.
+The early Game Freak magazine was done by hand, with pages stapled together.
+It soon grew in popularity and they invested in a printing machine which helped them sell 10,000 copies in their most popular issue on the game called Zabius.
 Eventually, they became tired of writing about games and decided they wanted to develop their own.

 The Game Freak Video Game Company